-Although even that doesn’t really show it – it’s only once you catch a glimpse of it from the river, or a nearby street that it’s scale is truly evident.
+Although even that doesn’t really show it – it’s only once you catch a glimpse of it from the river, or a nearby street that its scale is truly evident.

-It’s not the biggest Buddha in Thailand, but it is the biggest in Bangkok and between it, and the psychedelic ceiling of the stupa in the temple complex, it definitely needs to be added to your list of cool things to see in Bangkok (you’ll find some more of those in our list of unusual things to do in Bangkok).
+It’s not the biggest Buddha in Thailand, but it is the biggest in Bangkok, and between it, and the psychedelic ceiling of the stupa in the temple complex, it definitely needs to be added to your list of cool things to see in Bangkok (you’ll find some more of those in our list of unusual things to do in Bangkok).

 Erm, The Psychedelic Ceiling…?

 Yes, I know.
-I just slipped that in there didn’t I.
+I just slipped that in there didn’t I?

-You see if the fact that this place has a skyscraper-tall gold statue in it wasn’t already enough to get it on the Differentville list of ‘unique things to see in Bangkok’, there some other very cool elements to the temple that jumped it up a few notches.
+You see if the fact that this place has a skyscraper-tall gold statue in it wasn’t already enough to get it on the Differentville list of ‘unique things to see in Bangkok’, there are some other very cool elements to the temple that jumped it up a few notches.

 Most notably the incredible ceiling in the stupa of the temple.